What we do...

 Response and recovery phases include working with local, regional, state, and federal agencies after an event to assess damage and to coordinate assistance for victims and responders.
 Riley County Emergency Management staff has responded to national events such as Hurricane Katrina and Greensburg Tornado.

 Volunteer Coordination and Management

-Emergency Management coordinates and manages approximately 130 volunteers.
-There are almost 100 volunteer CERT (Community Emergency Response Team) members, 15 volunteer storm spotters (WARN – Weather Amateur Radio Network) members, and 15 volunteer members of the CISM (Critical Incident Stress Management) team.
+Emergency Management coordinates and manages more than 100 volunteers.
+Those volunteers are members of CERT (Community Emergency Response Team), storm spotters (WARN – Weather Amateur Radio Network), and the CISM (Critical Incident Stress Management) team.

 Emergency Management staff belongs to:

 - Riley County LEPC (Local Emergency Planning Committee)

 Emergency Management also administers the 911 fund.
 911 fees (collected from hardwire and wireless) are used to purchase necessary equipment and services for the 911 system in Riley County.
 Emergency Management maintains the AT&T 911 database used for streets and addresses within Riley County.